mk-fg/feedjack/README.md

 Here you can see at which version the current schema is and how far it's behind what code (models.py) expects it to be.

+If South was just installed, you may have to specify initial schema version manually by using command like `./manage.py migrate feedjack 0013 --fake`.
+Best way to manually find which model version was used before South is probably to inspect git history for models.py to find the first not-yet applied change to the model classes.

 All the necessary migrations can be applied with a single `./manage.py migrate feedjack`
 command: